microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

 ## Converting to ONNX

 The model is trained with PyTorch so it can naturally convert to ONNX.
 Since we'll be using DirectML through ONNX Runtime, this step is needed.
-The script `convert_stable_diffusion_checkpoint_to_onnx.py` you already have here is just a local copy of the same file from the [Hugging Face diffusers GitHub repo](https://github.com/HuggingFace/diffusers/blob/main/scripts/convert_stable_diffusion_checkpoint_to_onnx.py), so you don't need to clone that repo.
+The script `convert_stable_diffusion_checkpoint_to_onnx.py`, which you will use here is just a local copy of the same file from the [Hugging Face diffusers GitHub repo](https://github.com/HuggingFace/diffusers/blob/main/scripts/convert_stable_diffusion_checkpoint_to_onnx.py).
+In case you don't want to clone that entire repo, just copy the file over.

 ```
 python convert_stable_diffusion_checkpoint_to_onnx.py --model_path="CompVis/stable-diffusion-v1-4" --output_path="./stable_diffusion_onnx" --fp16